data-preservation-programs/singularity/docs/cli-reference/datasource/add/onedrive.md

                         | Anonymous link support may be disabled by an administrator.
          | organization | Anyone signed into your organization (tenant) can use the link to get access.
                         | Only available in OneDrive for Business and SharePoint.

-   --onedrive-link-password
-      Set the password for links created by the link command.

-      At the time of writing this only works with OneDrive personal paid accounts.

-   --onedrive-root-folder-id
-      ID of the root folder.

-      This isn't normally needed, but in special circumstances you might know the folder ID that you wish to access but not be able to get there through a path traversal.

-   --onedrive-list-chunk
-      Size of listing chunk.

-   --onedrive-no-versions
-      Remove all versions on modifying operations.

-      Onedrive for business creates versions when rclone uploads new files overwriting an existing one and when it sets the modification time.

-      These versions take up space out of the quota.

-      This flag checks for versions after file upload and setting modification time and removes all but the last version.

-      **NB** Onedrive personal can't currently delete versions so don't use this flag there.

-   --onedrive-token-url
-      Token server url.

-      Leave blank to use the provider defaults.

-   --onedrive-server-side-across-configs
-      Allow server-side operations (e.g. copy) to work across different onedrive configs.

-      This will only work if you are copying between two OneDrive *Personal* drives AND the files to copy are already shared between them.
-In other cases, rclone will fall back to normal copy (which will be slightly slower).

-   --onedrive-link-type
-      Set the type of the links created by the link command.

-      Examples:
-         | view  | Creates a read-only link to the item.
-         | edit  | Creates a read-write link to the item.
-         | embed | Creates an embeddable link to the item.

-   --onedrive-client-secret
-      OAuth Client Secret.

-      Leave blank normally.

-   --onedrive-token
-      OAuth Access Token as a JSON blob.

-   --onedrive-auth-url
-      Auth server URL.

-      Leave blank to use the provider defaults.

    --onedrive-hash-type
       Specify the hash in use for the backend.